Ian Robinson (Australian football umpire): Umpiring career

-Robinson umpired his third (and fourth) VFL Grand Final in 1977, this time in tandem with John Sutcliffe.
-In what became the second drawn Grand Final in VFL/AFL history, he reported Collingwood's Ray Shaw in the first quarter for deliberately striking North defender Ken Montgomery in the stomach with a clenched right fist; Shaw would be cleared to play in the Replay the following week.
-He was also the umpire who awarded the mark in the dying seconds of the game to Ross Dunne which enabled him to level the scores.
+Robinson umpired his third (and fourth) grand finals in 1977, this time in tandem with John Sutcliffe.
+In what became the second drawn grand final in VFL history, Robinson reported Collingwood's Ray Shaw in the first quarter for deliberately striking North defender Ken Montgomery in the stomach with a clenched right fist; Shaw would be cleared to play in the replay the following week.
+Robinson was also the umpire who awarded the mark in the dying seconds of the game to Ross Dunne, enabling him to level the scores.
 As Robinson recalled:

 I saw the pack go up and I knew I had to stay focused.
 It was a huge pack but I saw one pair of hands get a clear purchase on the ball.
 I blew my whistle...I was determined to keep my concentration focused as I ran in and watched those arms and the ball all the way to the ground.
 I called ‘It's yours’, and saw it was Ross Dunne who had taken the mark.
 I do rate it as one of my best decisions.
-If you don't see it you don't pay it.
+If you don't see it, you don't pay it.
 I saw it.

-1987 would turn out to be Robinson's last as a senior VFL umpire.
-It was a busy one too, officiating in every round of the home-and-away season and also serving as President of the Umpires Association.
-The final two VFL matches he would officiate in - the 1987 Preliminary final and the Grand final - provided a number of memorable moments, some of which he was directly involved in.
+The 1987 season would turn out to be Robinson's last as a senior VFL umpire.
+It was a busy one, too, with Robinson officiating in every round of the home-and-away season and also serving as president of the VFL Umpires Association.
+The final two VFL matches he would officiate in—the 1987 preliminary final and grand final—provided a number of memorable moments, some of which Robinson was directly involved in.